 Many businesses in the wedding industry are adding a 'Weddings Consultant' to their staff.
 Florists, caterers, churches, hotels and restaurants are all giving their staff titles such as "Weddings co-ordinator" or "Wedding Planner".
 They're mainly concerned with the details of your wedding that affect their firm's particular service or product rather than an overall 'Wedding Planner'.

-In the absence of the American's bespoke Weddings Consultant, this role - in the lead-up to the Wedding - is generally taken on by the Bride and Groom, with help from members of the family and the venue.
+In the absence of the American's bespoke Weddings Consultant, this role - in the lead-up to the Wedding - is generally taken on by the Bride and Groom, with help from members of the family and the venue's own Wedding Planner on the day.
 This can make for a muddle, if you end up with 'too many heads'.

 Decide who you are going to elect as your main Wedding Planner or Organiser.
 Are you intending to do this yourself, or leave this duty to a member of your family?
 He or she will need to be an administrator, creating files, keeping them updated, putting all communications in writing, liasing with all the suppliers, and checking costs against your finances.